betahub-io/unity-plugin/README.md

 - **Video recording**: Record a video of the bug happening in-game.
 The video is automatically recorded and attached to the bug report.
 - **Log collection**: Collect logs from the game and attach them to the bug report.
 By default, Unity logs are collected, but you can also add custom logs.
 - **Screenshot of the game**: A screenshot of the game is automatically attached to the bug report when the user submits a bug.
+- **Geolocation and latency data**: Optional components for collecting user's country information and network latency measurements to help with debugging location-specific and network-related issues.
 - **Working Example Scene**: The plugin comes with a working example scene that demonstrates how to use the plugin, serving as a good starting point for your implementation.
 - **Customizable**: Customize the bug submission form to ask for more information or to change the look and feel of the form.